About the Alliance

 Why did GENIVI Alliance rebrand?

 GENIVI Alliance rebranded to align with the organization’s evolved technical focus to connected vehicle systems including vehicle, edge and cloud services, interfaces, and data exchange.

 COVESA is the only alliance focused solely on developing open standards and technologies for connected vehicles, and our new brand and vision reflects the commitment and shared goal of creating a more diverse, sustainable and integrated mobility ecosystem.

 Who participates in COVESA?

 Participating organizations include automakers and suppliers of automotive technologies and services, and organizations from adjacent industries such as consumer electronics, communications, mobility, manufacturing, and smart cities that are interested in accelerating the future of connected vehicle systems.
 COVESA also welcomes start-up organizations of all types.
-Members include leading global automakers, electronic companies and vehicle component suppliers, including Aptiv, Bosch, BMW Group, Daimler AG, DENSO, Ford Motor Company, Green Hills, Honda, Hyundai Motor Group, LG Electronics, Renault Group, Renesas, Ricardo, Stellantis, Wind River, and NXP among others.
+Members include leading global automakers, electronic companies and vehicle component suppliers, including Aptiv, Bosch, BMW Group, DENSO, Ford Motor Company, Geotab, Honda, Hyundai Motor Group, LG Electronics, Mobis, Renault Group, Renesas, RTI, Stellantis, Wind River, and NXP among others.

 Who can join COVESA?